foglienimatteo/GaPSE.jl/README.md

 ## Execution

-The only mandatory instrument to run the code is a Julia REPL with version ≥ 1.7.
+The only mandatory instrument to run the code is a Julia REPL with version ≥ 1.8.
-You can write whatever instructions inside the file `GaPSE-exe.jl` and then run it in the command line:
+You can write whatever instruction inside the file `GaPSE-exe.jl` and then run it in the command line:

 ```bash